What is SLA? It’s a powerful business tool or a contract in the literal terms, that helps set everyone’s expectations right from the start.

 2. Establish A Basic Level Of Agreement

 It’s never too early to open communications with your service provider.
 You may have one way of doing something.
 The provider may have another.
 Both may be valid.
-Sitting down face-to-face with your provider ensures you both have a basic level of agreement about executing the SLA.
+Sitting down face-to-face with your provider ensures you both have a mutual understanding about executing the service level agreement.

 3. Set Up Ground Rules For Working Together

-This step is among the most overlooked in the SLA process.
-Talk with your provider about topics like responsibilities, scheduling constraints, and potential roadblocks before creating an SLA.
-Also talk about documentation preferences and communications styles.
+This step is among the most overlooked when drafting a contract.
+Talk with your provider about topics like responsibilities, scheduling constraints, and potential roadblocks before creating one.
+Also, talk about documentation preferences and communications styles.

 Helping Businesses Reduce Cost & Improve Profitability.